hukkelas/DeepPrivacy/README.md

 Install the following:
 - Pytorch  >= 1.7.0 (Some checkpoints requires a bug fix from pytorch 1.7 - the current master branch)
 - Torchvision >= 0.6.0
-- NVIDIA Apex (If you want to train any models)
+- NVIDIA Apex (If you want to train any models - nolt needed for inference)
 - Python >= 3.6

 Simply by running our `setup.py` file: